DataDog/integrations-core/twemproxy/README.md

 ### Configuration

-1. Edit the `twemproxy.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory.
+1. Edit the `twemproxy.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][7].
 See the [sample twemproxy.d/conf.yaml][2] for all available configuration options:

     ```
     init_config: